-Painful joints are surprisingly common in people across all ages.
-There can be a variety of reasons why a patient may be experiencing pain in their joints, but alleviating the pain and improving the fluidity of movement is essential enjoying a fulfilling life.
+Painful joints are surprisingly common in people of all ages.
+There can be a variety of reasons why a patient may be experiencing pain in their joints, but alleviating the pain and improving the fluidity of movement is essential to enjoying a fulfilling life.

 What are joint injections?